 But don’t let the dreamy lilting fool you – though her music is otherworldly, the messages of LeBlanc’s songs are strongly rooted in this reality and inspired by an academic background in the arts and sciences of well-being.
-An advocate for bridging mental, physical, and spiritual health, LeBlanc took to Twitter in 2017 to create a safe space for connection and self-expression amidst the drama and noise online.
-2 years later and a global community of 20,000 (and growing), LeBlanc says the journey has just begun:
+An advocate for bridging mental, physical, and spiritual health, LeBlanc has taken to social media to create a safe space for connection and self-expression amidst the drama and noise online.
+With a global community of 20,000 (and growing), LeBlanc says the journey has just begun:

 “In an age of social influence and instant access to information, artists (at any stage of their career) have a stronger platform than ever to be the change they sing about in the world… and we have a choice: we can either do nothing, fuel the hate, or fuel the love.
 I’m choosing love.”